duneanalytics/spellbook/sources/_base_sources/arbitrum/arbitrum_docs_block.md

 - deployed contract bytecode
 - Gas used for deployment

-This table is used for analyzing contract deployment patterns and tracking the origin of smart contracts on the arbitrum network.
+This table is used for analyzing contract deployment patterns and tracking the origin of smart contracts on the Blast network.
 It's essentially a filtered version of the `arbitrum.traces` table for the condition that `type = create`.

 {% enddocs %}

 {% docs erc20_arbitrum_evt_transfer_doc %}

-The `erc20_arbitrum.evt_transfer` table contains Transfer events for ERC20 tokens on the arbitrum blockchain.
+The `erc20_arbitrum.evt_transfer` table contains Transfer events for ERC20 tokens on the Blast blockchain.
 It includes:

 - Block number and timestamp
 - Transaction hash